-It seems like you can’t go anywhere at the moment without somebody talking about Influencer Marketing, the promotional tactic that is set to grow to a value of $10 billion by 2020 (Adweek, 2018).
+It seems like you can’t go anywhere at the moment without somebody talking about Influencer Marketing.
 Grown-ups do it, kids do it, even dogs and cats do it.
 So, just how did word of mouth marketing become young again and morph into digital influencing?
 And what’s more, just how did it climb the ranks so rapidly to become one of the most essential elements of a modern marketing strategy?
 Here are some of our top tips on how to drive influencer marketing success.

 Reaching The ‘Ad-Blind’ Generation

 According to a 2022 Influencer Marketing Report by Statista over 90% of consumers engage influencers on a weekly basis on Instagram, Youtube, TikTok, and Snapchat and are occupying a large slice of a consumer’s time online.
 This means consumers are spending more time than ever, shopping using our mobile devices and engaging with brands online.
 This includes more time spent on social media and spreading out across different channels.
 So, unpack it from a customer’s point of view, and it makes sense.
 Here we are, banner blind, ad skipping, ad blocking and even paying to go ad-free, when along comes a non-invasive, credible and relatable source of information; an elusive shortcut from our trusted peers, to the products and services that will help us to win at life.

 Building An Influencer Marketing Plan